Track MCP LogoTrack MCP

 Why use this GitLab MCP?

-• Broad GitLab coverage — projects, repository browsing, merge requests, issues, pipelines, wiki, releases, labels, milestones, and more
+• Broad GitLab coverage — projects, repository browsing, merge requests, issues, pipelines, wiki, releases, tags, labels, milestones, and more

 • Flexible auth — Personal Access Token, local OAuth2 browser flow, MCP OAuth proxy, and per-request remote authorization